 A PSU draws the AC voltage from the source (generally from the socket) and converts it to the desired level of DC voltage.
 It is usually found at the back side of a computer case.
-The following figure lists the parts found on the backside of a PSU:
+The following figure lists the parts found on the back of a PSU:

-A point of connection for connecting the power cord to the computer.
+A connection for the power cord to the computer.

-A fan opening for drawing out the air from the power supply.
+A fan opening to draw air out of the PSU.

-A red switch for changing the voltage of the power supply.
+A red switch to change the power supply voltage.

-A rocker switch for turning on and off the power supply.
+A rocker switch to turn the power supply on and off.